BurntSushi/termcolor/doc/rg.1.md

   This includes printing filenames before matches, and when printing a list of matching files such as with --count, --files-with-matches and --files.

+--path-separator *SEPARATOR*
+: The path separator to use when printing file paths.
+This defaults to your platform's path separator, which is / on Unix and \\ on Windows.
+This flag is intended for overriding the default when the environment demands it (e.g., cygwin).
+A path separator is limited to a single byte.

 -p, --pretty
 : Alias for --color=always --heading -n.